Cliefden Caves: History

-The Wiradjuri language group have lived in the Lachlan River Valley including the Clifeden Caves Area on the Belubula River.
-Camp sites and several scarred trees in the vicinity of the site provide evidence for this.
-Skeletal remains found in the caves document occupation from at least 6,000 years ago, however it is likely that Aboriginal people have been living in the area for much of the 30,000 years since occupation of the Australian continent began.
+The Wiradjuri language group have lived in the Lachlan River Valley, including the Clifeden Caves Area on the Belubula River.
+Camp sites and several scarred trees near the site provide evidence for this.
+Skeletal remains found in the caves document occupation from at least 6,000 years ago, however, it is likely that Aboriginal people have been living in the area for much of the 30,000 years since occupation of the Australian continent began.